Determine what kind of sunscreen is best for your skin.

 Why?
-While oxybenzone and octinoxate are two of the most common chemical filters found in commercial sunscreens, recent findings suggests that the chemicals aren’t so harmless.
+While oxybenzone and octinoxate are two of the most common chemical filters found in commercial sunscreens, recent findings suggest that the chemicals aren't so harmless.

 The Centers for Disease Control and Prevention routinely detect oxybenzone in 96% of of the American population from sunscreen and other cosmetic products.
 Up to 8 percent of sunscreens in the U.S. market contain octinoxate, according to National Public Radio (NPR).

 Oxybenzone functions in sunblock by creating colorless crystals that are readily soluble and absorb UV light, diverting rays from hitting the skin.
 Octinoxate works in a similar way to disperse the sun’s rays and keep them from hitting the skin.
 The chemicals are also used in fragrances, nail polish and cosmetics.

 In February, Key West banned sunscreens containing these chemicals from being used on their beaches since finding that the chemicals contribute to dying coral reefs in the area.